 Figure 2.
 ModoX’s unorthodox Segmented sleep

-NOTE: From the data gathered in the community, the usual adapted E1 experience shows that 50% of the adapted E1 sleepers have their naps contain only NREM2.
-In the case of Soulless, it is more likely that he did manage to get some REM sleep in the nap, or potentially an excellent dream recaller.
+NOTE: From the data in the community, only 50% of the adapted E1 sleepers experience naps with only light sleep.
+In the case of Soulless, it is more likely that he did manage to get some REM sleep in the nap.
+In addition, he is potentially an excellent dream recaller.

-NOTE: This can be considered a good example of how certain post-awakening procedures can make dreams easier to forget.
-Similar to certain repression and interference methods, dreams can be forgotten quickly if the individual in question is more focused on other things at the time.
+NOTE: This is a good example of how certain post-awakening procedures can facilitate dream forgetting.
+Similar to certain repression and interference methods, it is easy to forget dreams quickly if the individual in question is occupied with other things at the time.

 Figure 3.
 The artist’s “Leonardo-Da-Vinci” Uberman version

-If you are interested how meditation and autogenic training may help you recalling dreams and how it works with your polyphasic life in general, you may also like our post “Autogenic Training: A Potentially Visionary Relaxation Method for Polyphasic Lifestyle“.
+If you are interested in enhancing recalling dreams, you may also like our post “Autogenic Training: A Potentially Visionary Relaxation Method for Polyphasic Lifestyle“.

 Main author: GeneralNguyen